magicmarc/marks-reverie/src/content/novels/lucy-does-improv/Act_I_Love_at_First_Sight.md

 The laughter still echoed around her, but inside, Lucy felt the cold snap of guilt, as though she had trespassed into a happiness she was never meant to have.

 That night, a message from Joseph lit her phone.
 The vibration rattled the desk like a warning bell.
-Lucy froze, her eyes wide, heart hammering.
-It was as if a ghost had slipped into her room, as if some devil had chosen her name.

 The phone shivered again.
 She let out a choked sound, grabbed it as though it were burning her, and hurled it to the far corner.
 For a moment she stood there, trembling.
 Then, as if afraid it might still whisper to her, she retrieved it, switched it to silent, and buried it deep under her pillow like contraband.